 To move the mouse, use either your ring finger and pinky to push and move left and your thumb to move right.
 All up and down movement is done by gently gripping the mouse and pushing or pulling the mouse.

 Moving the mouse pointer

-Using your right or left hand pick up the mouse and move it to the center of the mouse pad once in position drag the mouse up, down, left, or right to move the mouse pointer on the screen.
-If you reach the edge of your mouse pad, pick up the mouse and move it to the opposite side and then continue dragging the mouse in the direction you want the mouse pointer to move.
+Using your right or left hand, pick up the mouse and move it to the center of the mouse pad.
+Once in position, drag the mouse up, down, left, or right to move the mouse pointer on the screen.
+If you reach the edge of your mouse pad, pick up the mouse and move it to the opposite side of the mouse pad.
+Then, continue dragging the mouse in the direction you want the mouse pointer to move.

-One way the computer knows the mouse pointers position by using an x-axis and y-axis value.
-As you move your mouse right, the x-axis value increases, moving left decreases the x-axis value, moving down increases the y-axis, and as moving up decreases the y-axis.
-Move your mouse and watch the values in the below interactive example.
+One way the computer knows the mouse pointers position is by using an x-axis and y-axis value.
+As you move your mouse right, the x-axis value increases, and moving left decreases the x-axis value.
+Moving down increases the y-axis, and moving up decreases the y-axis.
+Move your mouse and watch the values in the interactive example below.